 The CFTC has broad powers to enforce the laws and regulations that govern commodities trading in the United States, including the operation of CME Group.

-The CME trading and clearing technology revolves around five platforms:
+The CME trading and clearing technology revolves around four platforms:

 - CME Globex